mongodb-labs/migration-verifier/README.md

 ## `toHashedIndexKey`

 Compares document hashes (and lengths) rather than full documents.
-This dramatically shrinks the data sent to migration-verifier, which can dramatically shorten verification time.
+This minimizes the data sent to migration-verifier, which can dramatically shorten verification time.

 It carries a few downsides, though: